DSAutomations/dockerhass-docs/DockerHASS-docs.md

 Like many others, I saw the popup in HA about python 3.5 depreciation recently, and through sweat and tears, managed to rebuild a new venv and get Homeassistant running in it without the warning.
 However, this came at the cost of a dramatic performance hit in the recorder component.
 I'm a big fan of graphs on my front end, and now they're all taking twice as long to load.
 Not sure where I went wrong, but one thing that I am sure about is that there is a better way, install hass.io...

 No, just kidding, but seriously, Hass.io is essentially this what we're doing here, but with a lot of the hard work already done for you.
-If you have trouble following this guide, get yourself up and running with hass.io and get comfortable with HA and the was hass.io works.

-However, if you take or understan

-over with that shortcut, you're locking yourself in a box where you'll only be able to use the [hass.io addons](https://www.home-assistant.io/addons/).
+However, if you take that shortcut, you're locking yourself in a box where you'll only be able to use the [hass.io addons](https://www.home-assistant.io/addons/).
 Manually setting up a Docker stack gives us a far greater degree of control and tweakability.
+For example, if you wish to setup your homeassistant front end alongside other https services

 I aim to give you a comprehensive guide for getting the *pictured* environment up and running from scratch, this environment includes the following: